-To set realistic expectations of AI -- without missing opportunities -- it is important to understand algorithms, both their capabilities and limitations.
+To set realistic expectations for AI without missing opportunities, it's important to understand both the capabilities and limitations of different model types.

-In this article, we explore two algorithms that have propelled the field of AI forward -- convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
-We will cover what they are, how they work, what their limitations are and where they complement each other.
+Two categories of algorithms that have propelled the field of AI forward are convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
+Compare how CNNs and RNNs work to understand their strengths and weaknesses, including where they can complement each other.

-- CNNs are commonly used in solving problems related to spatial data, such as images.
-RNNs are better suited to analyzing temporal, sequential data, such as text or videos.
+- CNNs are commonly used to solve problems involving spatial data, such as images.
+RNNs are better suited to analyzing temporal and sequential data, such as text or videos.

-- A CNN has a different architecture from an RNN.
-CNNs are "feed-forward neural networks" that use filters and pooling layers, whereas RNNs feed results back into the network (more on this point below).
+- CNNs and RNNs have different architectures.
+CNNs are feedforward neural networks that use filters and pooling layers, whereas RNNs feed results back into the network.

 - In CNNs, the size of the input and the resulting output are fixed.
-That is, a CNN receives images of fixed size and outputs them to the appropriate level, along with the confidence level of its prediction.
-In RNNs, the size of the input and the resulting output may vary.
+A CNN receives images of fixed size and outputs a predicted class label for each image along with a confidence level.
+In RNNs, the size of the input and the resulting output can vary.

-- Use cases for CNNs include facial recognition, medical analysis and classification.
-Use cases for RNNs include text translation, natural language processing, sentiment analysis and speech analysis.
+- Common use cases for CNNs include facial recognition, medical analysis and image classification.
+Common use cases for RNNs include machine translation, natural language processing, sentiment analysis and speech analysis.

 The neural network was widely recognized at the time of its invention as a major breakthrough in the field.
-Taking a hint from how the neurons in our brains work, neural network architecture introduced an algorithm that allowed the computer to fine-tune its decision-making -- in other words, to learn.
+Taking inspiration from the interconnected networks of neurons in the human brain, the architecture introduced an algorithm that enabled computers to fine-tune their decision-making -- in other words, to "learn."

-An artificial neural network, or ANN, consists of many perceptrons.
-In its simplest form, a perceptron consists of a function that takes two inputs, multiplies them by two random weights, adds them together with a bias value, passes the results through an activation function and prints the results.
-The weights and the bias values are adjustable, and they define the outcome of the perceptron, given two specific input values.
+An artificial neural network (ANN) consists of many perceptrons.
+In its simplest form, a perceptron is a function that takes two inputs, multiplies them by two random weights, adds them together with a bias value, passes the results through an activation function and prints the results.
+The weights and bias values, which are adjustable, define the outcome of the perceptron given two specific input values.

 Bias in artificial neurons

-In both artificial and biological networks, when neurons process the input they receive, they decide whether the output should be passed onto the next layer as input.
-The decision of whether to send information on is called bias and it's determined by an activation function built into the system.
-For example, an artificial neuron may only pass an output signal onto the next layer if its inputs (which are actually voltages) sum to a value above some particular threshold value.
+In both artificial and biological networks, when neurons process the input they receive, they decide whether the output should be passed on to the next layer as input.
+The decision of whether to send information on is called bias, and it's determined by an activation function built into the system.
+For example, an artificial neuron can only pass an output signal on to the next layer if its inputs -- which are actually voltages -- sum to a value above some particular threshold.

 Recurrent neural networks

-To illustrate, assume we want to translate the following sentence: "What date is it?"
-The algorithm feeds each word separately into the neural network, and by the time it arrives at the word "it," its output is already influenced by the word "What."
+To illustrate, imagine that you want to translate the sentence "What date is it?"
+In an RNN, the algorithm feeds each word separately into the neural network.
+By the time the model arrives at the word it, its output is already influenced by the word What.

 CNNs vs. RNNs: Strengths and weaknesses